WiseAI-Lab/WiseAI/README.md

-# WiseAI: An Easily-going Agent Framework
+# WiseAI: An Easy-going Agent Framework

 ## Development
 Now it doesn't automatically create a database.